8 Things Every Startup Needs to Know

 At one point in my Small Business Success Program (a free e-course I offer), I write that running a small business isn't a job; it's twelve jobs — or more.
 I'm sure that you, just like me, know people who border on superhuman and seem to be able to spin that many plates at a time while feeding a baby and dictating the next literary blockbuster, but most people have a hard enough time doing two things well, let alone three or more.

-So save yourself a lot of grief and bring a bookkeeper, an accountant, a receptionist, an answering service, a social media manager, a manager or whatever other specialist you need right from the start.
+So save yourself a lot of grief and bring a bookkeeper, an accountant, a receptionist, an answering service, a social media manager, a manager or whatever other specialists you need right from the start.
 Outsource and hire as necessary.
 Here's what you need to know about Hiring Employees in Canada.

 6. A Good Idea Is Not Enough